 Most Alerts have a pre-written message that is emailed to the student and "signed" by the faculty member issuing the Alert.
-For more details on the purpose and actions for each Alert type refer to the end of this document along with the pre-written email messages for most Alerts.
+For more details on the purpose and actions for each Alert type refer to pages 4-10 of this document.

-As we approach the end of the semester it is a great time to issue Alerts especially some of the positive Alerts.
 Just letting a student know you think they are doing great (Kudos Alert), or even that you recognize they are trying and making a good effort (Encouragement Alert) can go a long way and contribute to student success.
-You may have had enough time, interactions, and course work to see the possibility of a student becoming a Peer Tutor, getting involved with Undergraduate Research, or becoming a TA.
+Better yet you may have had enough time, interactions, and course work to see the possibility of a student becoming a Peer Tutor, getting involved with Undergraduate Research, or becoming a TA.